 I heard this script is insecure.
 Is it really?

 Yes – it’s a development tool, not something you should be putting on production servers.
 If you do put it on a production server be really careful.
-We’re trying to work out ways of protecting users further, because it turns out that this tool is being recommend by webhosts around the world, but too often to quite naive users who don’t really understand the risks.
+We’re trying to work out ways of protecting users further, because it turns out that this tool is being recommended by webhosts around the world, but too often to quite naive users who don’t really understand the risks.

 I get an error 2: Class __PHP_Incomplete_Class has no unserializer